 The right patio door can help your Decatur home appear more spacious.
 And allow more natural light and fresh air inside.

-When it’s time to replace your door, you’ll start to notice a few symptoms.
+When it’s time to replace your door, you’ll start to see a couple of symptoms.
 Like the door’s appearance and how it operates.

 Our professionals at Pella of Decatur can help you figure out when it’s time for a new patio door.
-And help you select the right patio door for your home.
+And help you find the right patio door for your home.

 Door is Difficult to Open or Stuck

 Severe weather—rain, snow or even a lot of sun—can damage your door frame.
-This can cause your patio door to malfunction.
+This can make your patio door malfunction.

 Sliding Glass Doors

 When they won’t slide, the rollers could be to blame.
-Or the door might not be lined up with the track.
+Or the door might not be aligned with the track.

-A professional should take a look at your sliding door if it scrapes while sliding.
+A professional should examine your sliding door if it scrapes while sliding.

 A French patio door should swing freely outward or inward, depending on the style you have.

-When the door isn’t opening the way it should, the hinges could be wearing out and close to malfunctioning.
-The latch can also get stuck, rendering your patio doors unusable.
+When the door isn’t opening correctly, the hinges could be breaking down and close to malfunctioning.
+The latch can also get stuck, making your patio doors unusable.

-Old doors can warp and scrape your floor when you use the door.
+Old doors can warp and harm your floor when you use the door.

-A professional should examine your French-style doors if they grate against the floor or ground when opened or closed.
+A professional should examine your French-style doors if they scratch against the floor or ground when opened or closed.

 Room is Too Hot or Cold

 Drafts are a major hint that you need to install a new patio door.
-When seals around doors age, they can shrink and break.
+When seals around doors age, they can retract and crack.

-You can check for drafts by holding an incense stick by the door.
+You can test for drafts by holding an incense stick by the door.
 There’s a draft if the smoke drifts toward the edges of the door.

 A drafty patio door can make your room seem too hot or too cold.
-It could also increase your heating and cooling costs.
+It could also increase your utility costs.